-PJDL (Padded Jittering Data Link) is a simplex or half-duplex data link layer, that can be easily software emulated, enabling one or many to many communication over a single conductive medium or bus, connected to device's input-output ports, in both master-slave and multi-master configuration.
-It has been engineered to have limited minimum requirements, and to be efficiently executed on limited microcontrollers with low clock accuracy.
-No additional hardware is required to apply PJDL, and, being implemented in less than 350 lines of code, it is easily portable to many different architectures.
+PJDL (Padded Jittering Data Link) is a simplex or half-duplex data link layer, that can be easily software emulated, enabling one or many to many communication over a single conductive medium or bus, connected to device's input-output ports.
+It has been engineered to have limited minimum requirements and to be efficiently implemented on limited microcontrollers with low clock accuracy.
+No additional hardware is required to apply PJDL and, being implemented in less than 350 lines of code, it is easily portable to many different architectures.
 Bus maximum length is limited by its electric resistance; it has been tested with up to 50m long insulated wires and results demonstrate the same high performance achieved with shorter lengths.

-- Define a synchronization pad initializer to identify a byte
+- Define a synchronization pad to identify a byte

 - Use synchronization pad's falling edge to achieve byte level synchronization